robertmarshall-fox/Gulp-Project-Workflow/README.md

 ## Setup

 ### Config
-Make sure ssh details, ect, are stored in the workflow-config.js file.
+Make sure ssh details, ect, are stored in the "workflow-config.json" file.
 This is ignored by default so will not be pushed to any repository.
+Rename the "workflow-config-default.json" file to this name, and enter your projects details.

 ## Commands